PageSort/PageSort/README.md

 #### Page and Sort at ago

-You can also using the GeneratePaging Method to perform both paging and sorting Operations on a collection
+You can also use the GeneratePaging Method to perform both paging and sorting Operations on a collection

 ```csharp
 var pageQuery = new PageQuery{